nais/doc/docs/persistence/kafka/faq.md

 ## I get the error _MountVolume.SetUp failed for volume "kafka-credentials" : secret ... not found_

 Check the status of the `AivenApplication` resource created by Naiserator to look for errors.

+## Are Schemas backed up?

+Aiven makes backups of configuration and schemas every 3 hours, but no topic data is backed up by default.
+See the [Aiven documentation](https://docs.aiven.io/docs/products/kafka/concepts/configuration-backup) for more details.